Bullying online or at school

 The WorkSafe website has information about:

-- WorkSafe including returning to work for injured workers and information for employers about the claims process
+- WorkSafe claims – including returning to work for injured workers and information for employers about the claims process

-- the compulsory WorkSafe for employers, which covers costs if your workers are injured or become ill at work
+- WorkSafe insurance for employers – which covers costs if your workers are injured or become ill at work

-- the laws and that set out the responsibilities of employers and workers to maintain safety in the workplace.
+- Laws and regulations for employers and workers – to maintain safety in the workplace.

 Victorian Equal Opportunity and Human Rights Commission

-Employee in the workplace and what to do if you think that you have been treated unfairly.
+Their website provides details of employee rights in the workplace, and what to do if you think that you have been treated unfairly.

 Australian Financial Complaints Authority